moddx/meta-core/README.md

 #meta-core

-This repository represents core-library of the project.
+This repository represents the core-library of the project.
 It is used by the backend-library and the frontend-library.

 ## Dependencies